stepan-a/covid-19/README.md

 <br /><br />

-# World: All Charts
+# :earth_africa: World: All Charts
+:bulb: **TIPS:**
 :chart_with_upwards_trend: Get interactive graphes by clicking on "Show Graph".\
 :bar_chart: Add or remove items in the legend by cliking or double-clicking on items.\
 :mag_right: Zoom-in: draw a rectangle with your finger/mouse on the graph then release.\
-:house: Reinitalize: double tap/click on the graph.\
+:house: Reinitalize: double tap/click on the graph.

 ## Confirmed cases of COVID-19
 <img align="left" width="30%" src="https://raw.githubusercontent.com/rozierguillaume/covid-19/master/images/charts/cases.png">